-Bank is computing LCR on a monthly basis in line with the RBI circular dated June 9, 2014 on "Basel III Framework on Liquidity Standards - Liquidity Coverage Ratio (LCR), Liquidity Risk Monitoring Tools and LCR Disclosure Standards".
-The computation is also in line with the amendments made as per the RBI circular dated February 11, 2016.
+Bank is computing LCR on a daily basis in line with the RBI circular dated June 9, 2014 on "Basel III Framework on Liquidity Standards - Liquidity Coverage Ratio (LCR), Liquidity Risk Monitoring Tools and LCR Disclosure Standards".
 These guidelines ensure that banks maintain sufficient amount of High Quality Liquidity Assets (HQLAs) to survive 30 days stress scenario so that banks can take corrective measures within such period.
 These HQLAs have to be 100% of the net cash outflows w.e.f.
 January 1, 2019.
 To provide sufficient transition period, the guidelines require maintaining minimum 60% w.e.f.
 January 1, 2015 and step up of 10% every year to reach 100% by January 1, 2019.